w.secrets: Secret

 Deletes the given ACL on the given scope.

-Users must have the MANAGE permission to invoke this API.
 Throws RESOURCE_DOES_NOT_EXIST if no such secret scope, principal, or ACL exists.
 Throws PERMISSION_DENIED if the user does not have permission to make this API call.
+Throws INVALID_PARAMETER_VALUE if the permission or principal is invalid.

 Parameters: